ReactiveCocoa/ReactiveCocoa/README.md

 }];
 ```

-The block we give to `+[RACSubscribable createSubscribable:]` is called whenever the subscribable gets a new subscriber.
+That block we gave to `+[RACSubscribable createSubscribable:]` will be called whenever the subscribable gets a new subscriber.
+This is why it's a cold subscribable; it sends events only when it gets a new subscriber and it treats each subscriber separately.
 The new subscriber is passed into the block so that we can then send it events.
 In the above example, we created a subscribable that sends "Hello, ", and then "world!", and then completes.

+Note that none of the work in the block given to `+[RACSubscribable createSubscribable:]` is performed until someone subscribes.
+In that sense, cold subscribables are lazy.

+You might notice the block is returning nil.
+We'll come back to what that means in a minute.

 ### Nesting subscribables
-We could then create another subscribable based off our `helloWorld` subscribable:
+We could create another subscribable based off our `helloWorld` subscribable:

 ``` obj-c
 RACSubscribable *joiner = [RACSubscribable createSubscribable:^(id<RACSubscriber> subscriber) {